Jumbo loan qualifications, limits and more

 Once you’ve signed on the dotted line and made the necessary payments, it’s time to take a deep breath and celebrate your new home.
 After all, homeownership is a major accomplishment.

-Buying a home can be a fun and exciting process.
-There are a few things you can do to make the jumbo application experience easier:
+There are a few things you can do to make the jumbo loan application experience easier:

-• Keep an eye on your credit report: It might be wise to check your score early and often.
-Your credit score won't go down when you check your report, but it may dip temporarily when your lender takes out a hard inquiry.
+- Keep an eye on your credit report: Check your score early and often.
+Your credit score won’t go down when you check your report, but it may dip temporarily when your lender takes out a hard inquiry.
 Building good credit and waiting to finance any other big purchases until you close on your loan might benefit your application.

-• Lock in your rate: Mortgage rates can change considerably in just a matter of days.
-If you have access to a favorable rate, it might be worth considering locking it in.
+- Lock in your rate: Mortgage rates can change considerably in just a matter of days.
+If you have access to a favorable rate, it might be worth locking it in.

 In summary